 At the moment, she has a part to play in the expanding Warner Bros/DC cinematic universe.
 I say ‘at the moment’, because internet commentators are hoping she’ll lose her role as Mera in Justice League and Aquaman.
 Something to do with accusing Johnny Depp of domestic violence.

 Amber got to know Johnny on the 2009 set of the film adaptation of Hunter S. Thompson’s novel The Rum Diary.
 She had reportedly beaten higher profile starlets like Scarlett Johansson and Keira Knightley for the tiny, purely decorative role of Depp’s love interest.
 She turned 23 during filming, Depp was 45.
 (Officially, they didn’t start dating until 2012, after Depp separated from his long-term partner Vanessa Paradis.)

 The Rum Diary ranks as one of the biggest flops of Saint Depp’s career.
-(Really, for a beloved icon, audiences aren’t interested when he isn’t doing silly walks and gimmicks.)
+(For a beloved icon, audiences aren’t interested when he isn’t doing silly walks and gimmicks.)
 I watched it a few days ago, and it’s actually an OK movie with some funny moments and enjoyable performances, especially from Depp and Richard Jenkins.